sstorysmith/bamazon/readme.md

    * If there is not enough of quantity to supply the request, the  phrase `Insufficient quantity!` is logged.
 ​
          * However, if the store _does_ have enough of the product, the order is fulfilled.
-   * Updates the SQL database to reflect the remaining quantity.
+                Updates the SQL database to reflect the remaining quantity.
-   * Displays the customer the total cost of their purchase.
+   * Displays total cost of the purchase.

+   App Design: This is designed to use MySQL and bamazonCustomer.js must be modified to work with the user's installation and id/password.
 ​